Balaton Uplands National Park

-In 1997 a protected ecological system embracing the adjoining area of the Balaton Uplands (northern shoreland of the Lake Balaton) was established with the connection of the already protected areas which had been separate for a long time.
-The area of 56 997 hectares of the Balaton-felvidéki National Park mainly consists of these six landscape protection areas.
-The national park headquartered in Veszprém, in the largest city of the Balaton area.
+In 1997 a protected ecological system embracing the adjoining area of the Balaton Uplands (the northern shore of Lake Balaton, Hungary) was established with the connection of the already protected areas which had been separate for a long time.
+The area of 56,997 hectares of the Balaton-felvidéki national park mainly consists of these six landscape protection areas.
+The national park is headquartered in Veszprém, the largest city of the Balaton area.

 Tihany Peninsula

 In 1952 the first protected landscape area of Hungary was created in the most attractive, most varied and scientifically best researched area of the country.
 It covers 1, 562 hectares, of which 195 is highly protected.
 The staff of the Hungarian Balaton Limnological Research Institute - founded in 1927 in Tihany - not only studied the biology of the lake, but also did extensive research on the peninsula of Tihany.
 As a result, hundreds of publications have dealt with its geology, fauna and flora.
 All the research supported the idea of granting protection to this area.